Blue Guide Venice

 The best got better

-By Jeff Cotton
+Reviewed by Jeff Cotton

 You know what to expect from a Blue Guide – a solid and detailed survey of the art and architecture, free of pretension, fashion and recommendations of what’s ‘happening’.
 And so this new edition is satisfying and unsurprising, except it’s now illustrated fully in colour!
 And not just the photos – the maps, plans and drawings get a clarifying colourful spruce up too.
 It’s like a Dorling Kindersley guide mated with a Blue Guide.
 Almost, there’s still more text than pics.
 Anyway, this guide is now even more the best to get.